 6. Shukria Barakzai

-Barakzai is a politician, journalist, and entrepreneur who founded “Aina-E-Zan” (Women’s Mirror), a national weekly newspaper and campaigns on issues such as maternal and infant mortality in Afghanistan.
+Shukria is a politician, journalist, and entrepreneur who founded “Aina-E-Zan” (Women’s Mirror), a national weekly newspaper, and campaigns on issues such as maternal and infant mortality in Afghanistan.
 She is a member of the Afghan Parliament and once ran a secret school for girls under the Taliban rule.

 Constantly under the public eye, she has received multiple death threats and survived a suicide attack bomb on her vehicle in 2014.